Freedom Homeschooling

 Free 8th Grade Christian Homeschool Curriculum

-However, many homeschoolers, myself included, prefer to choose a separate curriculum for each subject.
+However, many homeschoolers, including myself, prefer to choose a separate curriculum for each subject.
 This allows us to customize our children’s education, choosing materials that fit their learning styles and individual needs in each subject area.
 Also, I’ve always enjoyed the variety that a more eclectic approach provides.
 Using the same approach and materials for every subject can become monotonous for some students.

-Below, I’ve provided a sample 8th grade Christian curriculum.
-This sample curriculum is intended to give you an idea of what an 8th grade curriculum could look like.
+Below, I’ve provided a sample free 8th grade Christian curriculum.
+This sample curriculum is intended to give you an idea of what a free 8th grade homeschool curriculum could look like.
 Feel free to make substitutions as needed.
 If you have other children, you may prefer to study some subjects, like Bible, history, and science, together as a family.

 Math